iamumarjaved/Sharepost/README.md

 # Share Link Chrome Extension

-Share Link is a simple Chrome extension that allows users to share a webpage's URL and its summary directly to Facebook and Twitter with the click of a button.
+Share Link is a Chrome extension that allows users to share a webpage's URL and its summary directly to Facebook and Twitter with the click of a button.
 Perfect for content curators and social media enthusiasts!

 ## Features